kirkeaston/KirkEaston/README.md

 ## Rapidfire
 <table><tr><td valign="top" width="50%">

-- 🔭 I’m currently working as a Software Engineering Immersive Resident
+- 🔭 I’m currently working as a Software Engineer

-- 🌱 I’m currently learning Java, .net, and C#
+- 🌱 I’m currently learning Apex, .net, and C#

 - ❓ Ask me about anything related to a software bootcamp